Wednesday, August 7, 2024

 Saturday, May 11, 2019

-As tempting as it might be, now not the time to impeach Trump
+As tempting as it might be, now not the time to impeac

 Almost since the day he took office, there have been rumblings about impeaching Donald Trump.
 Of the 45 people who have occupied the White House since our nation’s founding, there is no one I can think of who deserves such a fate more.
 But now is not the time for such a drastic action, no matter how tempting it might be, or how satisfying.